How Do I Get Rid Of...

 Computers, Televisions, and Other Electronic Waste

-Due to circumstances beyond the Town's control, Rose Hill Regional Transfer Station will no longer accept electronic waste.
-Please see our E-waste Flyer or call the South Kingstown Recycling Coordinator at 401-789-9331, ext.
-2259 to learn more about what is considered electronic waste and for information on how and where to properly dispose of electronic waste.
+Rose Hill Regional Transfer Station accepts electronic waste.
+Please see our E Waste Flier or call the South Kingstown Recycling Coordinator at 401-789-9331, ext.
+2259 to learn more about what is considered electronic waste and for additional information.

 - Chemical cleansers